BelT26/Finding-Pluto/README.md

 When the fuel reached 0 the original effect was not very attractive as a very thin shape remained at the bottom of the gauge
 ![empty fuel gauge]
 I rectified this by including a conditional clause in the updateFuel function that set the display of the fuel to 'none' if the current fuel was ).
-The idea for the fuel gauge was taken from the following online tutorial in which a gauge is used to track the amount of time that a user has to answer a question.
+The idea for the fuel gauge was taken from the following online tutorial in which a gauge is used to track the amount of time that a user has to answer a question. https://www.codeexplained.org/2018/10/create-multiple-choice-quiz-using-javascript.html

+## Questions

+I based the structure of the question objects and the checkAnswer function on the Code Explained tutorial mentioned in the fuel gauge section above.

+I wanted to include several questions for each of the planets and so I created a multidimensional array for the question objects.

+The currentQuestion variable contains two indices.
+The first number relates to the index of the planet the user has reached and the second is a random number between 0 and 2.
+I decided to use a random number for the second index to make the game more interesting by generation a different sequence of questions each time the user plays.

+With time I would like to add separate illustrations by friends' children for each question.
+I would do this by adding a questionImage property to all of the question objects and update the displayQuestion function to retrieve the image source.

 ## Flight Path